-Rochester Craniofacial Injury Lawyers
+Rochester, New York, Craniofacial Injury Lawyers

 Craniofacial injuries, commonly referred to as maxillofacial injuries, are trauma to the face, mouth, or jawbone.
 These types of injuries often include cuts, bruises, missing teeth, bone fractures, burns, damage to orbital sockets, and nasal cavity obstructions.
 Car crashes, assaults, falls, and sports-related mishaps are among the most common causes of craniofacial injuries.
 Every year, there are over 3 million victims of facial trauma who are treated in emergency rooms.
 These injuries can impact your ability to speak, chew, swallow, see, or even breathe.
 The face contains many delicate muscles, nerves, and bones that are responsible for expressions, sensations, and eye movements.
 Additionally, the face is close to the brain, and certain complex fractures can lead to irreversible brain damage and even fatalities.